toolleeo/cli-apps/README.md

 * [rsync](https://rsync.samba.org/) - Popular file synchornization tool.
 * [Unison](https://www.cis.upenn.edu/~bcpierce/unison/) - File synchronizer.
 * [Zaloha.sh](https://github.com/Fitus/Zaloha.sh) - Shellscript for synchronization of files and directories

-## <a name="browser"></a>Web browser

-* [Links](http://www.jikos.cz/~mikulas/links//) - A textual Web browser with tables and frames.
-* [Elinks](http://elinks.cz/) - "Advanced and well-established feature-rich text mode web browser"; started as a fork of `Links`; it supports background download with queueing, some support from CSS, text box editing in external text editor.
-* [Linx](http://lynx.invisible-island.net/) - A highly configurable text-based web browser; one of the oldest CLI browser I'm aware of.
-* [w3m](http://w3m.sourceforge.net/) - A text-based web browser as well as a pager like `less`; it can be used as a text formatting tool which typesets HTML into plain text.

 ## <a name="chat"></a>Chat and instant messaging (IM)